 What criteria determined the selection of providers of outsourcing services?
-Why was the offer of BCC chosen?
+Why was the offer of SNP chosen?

 D.B.: The basic expectation was obvious – the quality of service at a level comparable to the service provided by the competence centre of Rieber & Søn.